 DECATS will be fully compliant with any restrictions and requirements with respect to school settings that are in place at the time of operation of the program.

 Should this happen, we will assess the pertinent decisions to make at that point in time.
 Any decision regarding admission and eligibility for 2022 would be made at a later date.
 Please see the “Tuition & Payments” section for information about refunds in the event of program cancellation.

 Our host campuses have graciously allowed us to continue using cleaning supplies and safety equipment already in place during the regular school year.
 Routine cleaning will be performed during and between courses.
-We expect for this summer to have participants sit at the same space each day in each room / space to make any necessary contact tracing easier.
+Participants will sit at the same space each day in each room to make any necessary contact tracing easier.

-We expect to continue having Scholars eat lunch in their third period classrooms.
+Scholars will continue to eat lunch in their third period classrooms.
 For outdoor time after lunch, thankfully each of our locations has considerable outdoor space for Scholars to have a choice whether to stay indoors or go outdoors.
 In previous years, Scholars placed their lunches into large buckets or bins by their third period courses, to be delivered later to classrooms.
-We plan to discontinue this practice so that a Scholar’s food is always on their person as they move through the campus.
-There is no central food service during the program.
+We will discontinue this practice so that a Scholar’s food is always on their person as they move through the campus.
+There is no central food service or ability to heat meals during the program.